Skip to main content

 • You want to send something to a list of people at a specific time

-Examples: product launch announcement, Black Friday promo, monthly newsletter, event invite, re-engagement campaign.
+Examples: product launch announcement, Black Friday promo, monthly newsletter, event invite, re-engagement send.

 • The email needs to go to one person, at the right moment, automatically